Oamubieya/Google-Analytics-Capstone-Project/README.md

 ### Tableau

 I used this to create visualizations about the information gathered through analysis.
-Which can be viewed [here](https://public.tableau.com/app/profile/olabanji.amubieya/viz/CaseStudyBikeShareAnalysis_16513350695540/Top10StartStation_1)
+All of which can be viewed [here](https://public.tableau.com/app/profile/olabanji.amubieya/viz/CaseStudyBikeShareAnalysis_16513350695540/Top10StartStation_1)

+## Analysis

+*Through my analysis I found that of the 4,641,279 trips members accounted for 2,596,985 trips (55.95%) and casual members accounted for 2,044,294 trips (44.05%).